phosxd/Tesseract/README.md

 ## Browse mod files & directories
 Godot PCKs just merge into the virtual file system with no easy way to get the specific files or directories added or changed.
-To address this, Tesseract implements convenient methods for getting all directories & file paths a specific mod has contributed.
+To address this, Tesseract implements convenient methods for getting all directories & file paths any specific mod has contributed.

 ## Extensive sandboxing
-The most powerful aspect of Tesseract has got to be it's sandboxing capabilities.
 Game developers can specify "mod types" each with their own set of permissions, any mod that specifies a mod type will inherit it's permissions.

-Game developers can choose where in the virtual file system mod files are loaded into, regulate / block script usage, & choose which files mods are allowed to overwrite.
+They can also choose where in the virtual file system mod files are loaded into, regulate / block script usage, & choose which files mods are allowed to overwrite.

 By "regulate script usage" I mean you can either outright block all use of built-in & external scripts, or you can add blocked keywords which while not a full solution does help deter mallicious actors.